-In 2020, the Board approved a new matrix, capturing the key skills and other attributes of Board members which it believes are needed for robust decision-making and the effective governance of the Company.
+The Ansell board skills matrix captures the key skills and other attributes of Board members which the Board believes are needed for robust decision-making and the effective governance of the Company.

-The matrix is reviewed and updated periodically to ensure that it covers the attributes needed to address existing and emerging business and governance issues relevant to the Company.
-These skills and attributes are prioritised when identifying potential future Director candidates as part of coordinated succession planning.
+The matrix is reviewed and updated periodically (most recently in June 2023) to ensure that it covers the attributes needed to address existing and emerging business and governance issues relevant to the Company.
+These skills and attributes are prioritised when identifying potential future director candidates as part of coordinated succession planning.

-Further, every three years Directors are asked to undertake a self-assessment of their own attributes with reference to the matrix.
-As part of this self-assessment, Directors are asked to grade their capability or competency in respect of a particular attribute from 1 to 5, with 1 being no capability or competency and 5 being capability or competency is present and strongly developed.
-The Board considers that a grade of 3 or above indicates a 'developed capability or competency' and the table below summarises the number of Directors with a 'developed capability or competency' for each skill or area of experience or other attribute based on their most recent self-assessment completed in 2020.
+Further, every 3 years Directors are asked to undertake a self-assessment of their own attributes with reference to the matrix.
+As part of this self-assessment, Directors are asked to grade their capability or competency in respect of a particular attribute from 1 to 5, with 1 being 'no capability'; 2 being 'limited capability'; 3 being 'capable'; 4 being 'advanced capability' and 5 being 'expert capability'.
+The table below summarises the number of directors with an 'advanced' capability or competency for each skill or area of experience or other attribute based on their most recent completed self-assessment.